-- Policy DM5 of the Local Plan (LP) says that to ensure a sustainable pattern of development and to protect the character of the countryside, wherein there is no dispute the appeal site lies, planning permission will not be granted for the permanent occupancy of caravans and chalets. - I have taken into account that the built-up area boundary in the development plan is only around 100m away.
-A housing estate has been built on the other
+- 6. Policy DM5 of the Local Plan3 (LP) says that to ensure a sustainable pattern of development and to protect the character of the countryside, wherein there is no dispute the appeal site lies, planning permission will not be granted for the permanent occupancy of caravans and chalets. - 7.
+I have taken into account that the built-up area boundary in the development plan is only around 200m away.
+A housing estate has been built on the other side of Plough Road, within that boundary.
+Moreover, more established housing, again albeit within the settlement boundary, stands a few metres further to the west of that estate.
+This urban edge has a bearing on the character of the countryside which here is largely to the north of Plough Road.

-&lt;sup>1 Appeal Ref: APP/V2255/W/21/3279125
+1 Appeal Ref: APP/V2255/W/21/3279116

-&lt;sup>2 LPA Ref: SW/11/1588 of February 2012
+2 LPA Ref: SW/12/0195 of April 2012

-Bearing Fruits 2031: The Swale Borough Local Plan, adopted July 2017
+3 Bearing Fruits 2031: The Swale Borough Local Plan, adopted July 2017